 IRWINDALE (CBSLA) — A Texas man who allegedly held an ambulance crew at gunpoint and shot at cars on the 210 Freeway is in custody Friday after police chased him in a big rig.

-Johnathan Gomez, 37, of El Paso, Tex. was eventually arrested after trying to run from his big rig at Peck Road at Wyland Way in Monrovia.
+Johnathan Gomez, 37, of El Paso, Tex. was eventually arrested after trying to run from his big rig at Peck Road at Wyland Way in Monrovia, Irwindale police said.
 After being medically cleared at a hospital, he was booked into West Covina city jail, where he is being held on $1 million bail.READ MORE: Winds Cause Problems Throughout Southland

 Investigators determined Gomez was the same driver who had brandished and fired a gun in a number of incidents reported on the 210 Freeway between Rancho Cucamonga and Azusa.
-In one incident, a disabled motorist who was shot at was forced to run across the freeway, and in another, an occupied vehicle was hit with gunfire.
+In one incident, the driver of a vehicle that was shot at was forced to run across the freeway, and in another, an occupied vehicle was hit with gunfire.
 No injuries were reported in any of these incidents.MORE NEWS: Firefighters Extinguished Commercial Building Blaze In Downtown LA